One asset that has a place in every household is Gold. Its significance explains the demand for gold mutual funds.

 Gold funds that invest in Gold Exchange Traded Funds are considered as Gold Mutual Funds.
 Gold funds rely on the instruments that are directly linked to the prices of gold and invest in gold bullion.
 By using the potential of gold as a commodity, managers aim to create wealth by way of gold mutual funds.
 Gold mutual funds are an excellent investment alternative for investors looking for diversification.
 These funds are a more comfortable option to invest in gold rather than holding it as a physical asset.

 These funds offer the combined benefits of investing in physical gold and professional fund management.
-Gold ETF and gold mutual fund return might be similar to each other.
+Returns from Gold Exchange Traded Funds and gold mutual funds might be similar to each other.
 The gold price fluctuations in the market have an impact on the NAV of the fund.

 It is beneficial to invest in gold funds during uncertainty in the equity markets.
 Gold funds are the best investments during a market downturn.
 These funds act as an insurance cover for an investor’s portfolio.
 Gold funds are an ideal investment option for investors who aim to protect their capital against inflation.